ESM 198: River Conservation

 Student Learning Objectives:

-- Student can segment a river and evaluate habitat conditions by segment using basic data collection, analysis, and interpretation procedures.
+- Student can perform hydrologic, geomorphic, and habitat analyses of a river by segment to assess conditions relevant for river conservation using basic data collection, analysis, and interpretation procedures.

 - Student can compare and contrast river conservation perspectives held by different stakeholders, including government, non-government, and independent expert examples.

 - Student can trace societal goals (expressed in laws and regulations) for river conservation to practical management approaches that achieve those goals.

 - Student can creatively conceive of a scientific experiment in hydrology and communicate the essential elements of the scientific method associated with a proposed experiment through writing and public speech.

 As a cost saving measure for students, I have carefully selected documents for you to read each week that meet course educational goals but at no cost.
 My goal is to have an average of 10 pages of reading a week, but some weeks it is more or less than that.

 All readings are provided for free on the course Canvas site in the Files section.
 The full list of readings is provides on the readings web page, organized by week.

 All UC Davis students are eligible for Microsoft Office while they are enrolled at UCD.
 To obtain it, go to this link: https://officedownload.ucdavis.edu